 - Inflammatory conditions, such as bursitis or tendonitis of the first metatarsal head.

 The outlook is highly variable, as is that of the patients who are treated.
 Hence there is a shortage of adequate trials to compare the outcomes of the various forms of treatment.
-A Cochrane review found very little good evidence on which to assess either conservative or operative treatments.
+A Cochrane review in 2004 found very little good evidence on which to assess either conservative or operative treatments and the update in 2009 was withdrawn.

 Correction of the biomechanical factors may prevent excessive pronation and progression of the deformity.
-Judicious footwear may help prevent progression in some, but not all, cases.
+Judicious footwear may help prevent bunions in some, but not all, cases.

 Further reading & references

-- Metatarsophalangeal joint replacement of the hallux; NICE Clinical Guideline (2005)
+- Metatarsophalangeal joint replacement of the hallux; NICE Interventional Procedure Guidance, November 2005

 - Hallux Valgus and Bunion Surgery; Wheeless' Textbook of Orthopaedics

-- Surgical correction of hallux valgus using minimal access techniques; NICE Interventional Procedure Guideline (February 2010)
+- Surgical correction of hallux valgus using minimal access techniques; NICE Interventional Procedure Guidance, February 2010

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.